 Let's Talk provides easy access to informal confidential and anonymous consultations with counselors from the Student Health and Counseling Center.
 No appointment necessary.

-We will resume offering Let's Talk drop-in consultations via Zoom Monday through Friday from 9 a.m. to 4 p.m. beginning on August 23, 2021.
+Let's Talk drop-in consultations will be available via Zoom Monday through Friday from 9 a.m. to 4 p.m.
+January 19 through May 19, 2023.

 Students can use the link below to see a counselor and will be seen individually on a first-come, first-served basis.
 There may be a wait in the virtual waiting room if the counselor is seeing another student.
 Please wait and we will be with you as soon as we can.

 Frequently Asked Questions

 Appointments are first-come, first-served.
 After clicking the link above students will be directed to a waiting room before being admitted by one of our counselors.
 Usually there is not much of a wait.
 The Licensed Mental Health Counselor will listen closely to your concerns and provide support, perspective, and suggestions for resources.

 This service is open to all Fresno State undergraduate and graduate students.
 "Let's Talk" is the best fit for the following people: